liya-8/Reqres_API_Automation/README.md

 # Reqres API Automation

-This project contains automated API tests for the [Reqres](https://reqres.in/) demo API using Playwright.
+This project contains automated API tests for the [Reqres](https://reqres.in/) demo API using Playwright with Javascript.

 ## Features
 - **Create a new user:**